jimbuck/skedgy/README.md

 ## Features:
  - Simple to use API.
  - Built on Promises!
- - Randomly vary the interval between polling
+ - Randomly vary the interval between polling.
  - Throttle the work functions with a random range (so it's not predictable).
- - Persists work queue to configurable LevelDB instance (defaults to in-mem).
+ - Persists work to super simple, overridable queue (defaults to in-mem queue).

 ## Contribute